This article helps you:

 Then to merge, follow these steps:

-If your account is configured for team reviews, you may not have permission to merge directly and will instead first create a merge request.
+If your account is configured for team reviews, you may not have permission to merge directly; in this case, you must instead first create a merge request.
 A merge request is a way to ask stakeholders outside your team to review your changes and give their explicit approval.
 Only team members with Manager or Admin permissions can approve changes; do so by logging into Amplitude Data and clicking Merge, in the page's toolbar.

 An approved merge request is now ready to be merged by anyone on your team.